 English as a Second Language (ESL) assessment exam

 Students are allowed to retest for ESL once during the calendar year.
 The retest must be a minimum of two weeks after the initial test.
 Additionally, students may also complete a writing sample once every six months to challenge their results.

 Math challenge exam

-Students may retest after the very first math challenge, but it must be a minimum of two weeks later.
-Then students may retest, but only once per semester, for possible placement above transfer level math courses.
+Students may retest after the very first math challenge, but only once per semester, for possible placement above transfer level math courses.